nazavr322/ukr-handwriting-classification/README.md

 │   └── figures         <- Generated graphics and figures to be used in reporting.
 │
 ├── src                 <- Source code for use in this project.
-│   ├── backend         <- All backend related code..
+│   ├── backend         <- All backend related code.
 │   │   ├── main.py             <- Logic of a backend server.
 │   │   └── utils.py            <- File with utility functions.
 │   ├── data            <- Scripts related to data processing or generation.